How to Turn Off AI Overviews in Google Search Results

 This loads the Web view of Google Search, showing only traditional website links without AI Overview.
 However, you will lose access to People Also Ask, videos, and forum-sourced search results.

-How to Disable Google AI Overviews on iPhone or Android
+How to Stop Google AI Overviews on Mobile

 Most of the time, I use my mobile to search for something on the go.
 So, it’s important to customize the search results there as well.
 Managing AI Overview on mobile devices (iOS or Android) is trickier but still possible.
 Here are three methods: